nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### **Finding a Staff member within a Project :** `findstaff`

-Finds the displayed Staff list for Staff with names that match any of the keywords.
+Changes the displayed Staff list to contain only Staff members with names that match any of the keywords.

 Format: `findstaff KEYWORDS`